github/docs/content/actions/using-workflows/workflow-syntax-for-github-actions.md

 For built-in shell keywords, we provide the following defaults that are executed by {% data variables.product.prodname_dotcom %}-hosted runners.
 You should use these guidelines when running shell scripts.

 - `bash`/`sh`:
-  - By default, fail-fast behavior is enfored using `set -e` for `sh` and `bash` both.
-When `shell: bash` is specified, `-o pipefail` is also appied to enforce early exit from pipelines in case of non-zero exit status.
+  - By default, fail-fast behavior is enforced using `set -e` for `sh` and `bash` both.
+When `shell: bash` is specified, `-o pipefail` is also applied to enforce early exit from pipelines in case of non-zero exit status.
   - You can take full control over shell parameters by providing a template string to the shell options.
 For example, `bash {0}`.
   - `sh`-like shells exit with the exit code of the last command executed in a script, which is also the default behavior for actions.
 The runner will report the status of the step as fail/succeed based on this exit code.